idio-lang/DIPS/source/implementing-idio/extensions/implementation/overview.rst

-Clearly, what we want is for an :lname:`Idio` value to be serialised as a UTF8 stream.  :lname:`Idio` values can be quite rich -- a closure can be they key or value of a hash table, say -- so the generator needs to be slightly leery about what is valid JSON5 as it walks over the :lname:`Idio` value.
+Clearly, what we want is for an :lname:`Idio` value to be serialised as a UTF8 stream.  :lname:`Idio` values can be quite rich -- a closure can be the key or value of a hash table, say -- so the generator needs to be slightly leery about what is valid JSON5 as it walks over the :lname:`Idio` value.

 In fact, we can be a little bit more generous and offer a JSON (rather than JSON5) generator as well which limits the set of valid values